Coreoz/simple-logger/README.md

 Simple logger
 =============
-This is a simple Javascript Logger written in Typescript.
+This is a simple Javascript Logger written in TypeScript.

 By default, it outputs content to the console.
 However, it can be easily customized to output somewhere else.